-Anji Bai Cha green tea is a very unique and exquisite green tea with nutty, umami and sweet taste.
+Anji Bai Cha green tea is a unique and exquisite green tea with nutty and sweet taste.

 DRY LEAF: Wiry bud sets that are bright green and yellow that looks almost florescent bright.
 Full of floral, nutty and sweet aroma.